-Figure 2: Shortage index of engineering and IT jobs in Germany demand is to be expected.
+In the coming years, digitisation and climate protection will significantly increase the need for employees in engineering and IT.
+In addition, a strong increase in demographic replacement demand is to be expected.
 In 2015, a study by VDI together with the Institute of the German Economy (IW) found that by 2029, when the strong baby boomer generation retires, 710,000 engineers will no longer be available on the labour market due to their age (Koppel 2015).
 The forecasts made at that time are confirmed in the present.